Frequently Asked Questions

 How Do I Keep my Persian Mat Free?

+Also, I’ll let you in on a little secret.
+If you are not worried about maintaining a full show coat, and just want a beautiful pet, Persians actually do not require that much maintenance other than their daily/twice daily eye cleaning.
 Persians have greasy skin and coats.
 Grease causes the hair to stick together rather than fall away during the shedding process.
 Grease and dead coat combine to create mats, which lead to pelts.
-Regular removal of grease and dead coat prevents tangles, which prevents mats, which prevents pelting.
+It then follows that regular removal of grease and dead coat prevents tangles, which prevents mats, which prevents pelting.
 If a good degreasing bath is done on a regular basis (4-6 weeks for most cats) and the coat is thoroughly blown out with a high velocity dryer, matting becomes a thing of the past.
 It is important to also comb out the coat thoroughly once it is dry, to remove any loose hair that is still hanging around.

-Simply combing or brushing your Persian’s coat out does nothing to remove the mat-causing factors (grease and loose hair).
-Combing or brushing a greasy, icky coat simply moves the grease and ick all over, creating an even bigger problem in time.
-I repeat, the key to having a mat free Persian is having a properly clean Persian.
+Simply combing or brushing a cat’s coat out does nothing to remove the mat-causing factors (grease and loose hair). combing or brushing a greasy, icky coat simply moves the grease and ick all over, creating an even bigger problem in time.
+The key to having a mat free Persian is having a properly clean Persian.

-If you can learn to give your Persian a proper degreasing bath on a routine schedule followed by a good blowout and combing, you’ll honestly have no need to take them to a groomer.
-If at home grooming is not for you, then getting your cat on a regular 4-6 week grooming schedule with a professional feline groomer will also keep them mat free.
+If you can learn to give your Persian a proper degreasing bath on a routine schedule followed by a good blowout and combing, you’ll honestly have no need to take them to a groomer and they should stay mat free.

 How Do I Keep my Persian’s Eyes Clean?